DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/b509e3f8-954b-44cb-b932-415d86cc7240)

-We noticed that the data follows a general pattern that we usually observe in years that are not influenced by extreme economic conditions, travel restrictions, etc.
+I noticed that the data follows a general pattern that can usually be observed in years that are not influenced by extreme economic conditions, travel restrictions, etc.
 * Big spikes in the summer (starting from June to August) due to summer vacations and a high demand for leisure travel:
     * June marks the beginning of the vacation season
     * July is the peak travel month